 Here's what helped me stay grounded:

-• Bouncing on a birth ball helped baby get into position and relieved my hips
+Bouncing on a birth ball helped baby get into position and relieved my hips.
+I'd bounce whilst watching TV or reading, and it became a natural part of my evening routine.

-Skip the spicy curry/stairs combo unless you truly enjoy both.
-Most of the labour-inducing tricks are myths—read more myth-busting ways to bring on labour.
+Skip the spicy curry and stairs combo unless you truly enjoy both.
+Most of the labour-inducing tricks are myths.
+Read more about myth-busting ways to bring on labour.

 Talking to Baby (Yes, Really)